fossasia/eventyay-tickets/_sources/user/markdown.rst.txt

     ##### Headline 5
     ###### Headline 6

-We do not recommend using headlines of the first level, as pretix will already set the name of your event as a level-1 headline of the page and HTML pages should have only one headline on the first level.
+We do not recommend using headlines of the first level, as eventyay will already set the name of your event as a level-1 headline of the page and HTML pages should have only one headline on the first level.

 You can also use